Get Journey Result

 An enum value (encoded as a string) representing the manual review decision.

 Is the latest decision so far.
-It will contain the system_decision (Complete or Refer) if there has not been manual review done.
-Otherwise it will contain the manual_decision (Approved, Rejected).
+It will contain the system_decision (Complete or Refer, Rejected) if there has not been manual review done.
+Otherwise it will contain the manual_decision (Approved, Rejected, Resubmission Requested).

 Represents which version of the result graph this journey follows.
 Different versions of the graph might have different elements.